mit-orcd/orcd-docs-edit/docs/faqs.md

 ### Can I use export controlled software on the cluster?

 Export controlled software has specific requirements around who is allowed to access the software.
-Often, our clusters do not meet these requirements, so we generally do not allow such software to be used on our systems.
+Often, cluster does not meet these requirements, so we generally do not allow such software to be used on our system.
 Please refer to the terms of use of the software and direct any questions to
 <orcd-help@mit.edu>.